petrsokerin/Cobre_NeuroML/README.md

 Repo for final project of Neuroimaging and Machine Learning for Biomedicine course @ My University '22

+The results of the project are in [Comet](https://www.comet.com/petrsokerin/mri-cobre/view/new/panels)

 ## Requirements
 - numpy==1.21.2
 - pandas==1.5.1